CI/CD & Pipelines

 The calculation is deterministic — the same inputs always produce the same output — so the most useful workflow is to vary one input at a time and see which factor moves the result most.
 That tells you where to focus your attention before committing to a decision.

 CI minutes add up.
 See where the budget actually goes.
-The DevOps Health Pack scores pipeline cost by workflow, team, and trigger — surfaces the most expensive pipelines and whether they earn their cost.
+The DevOps Health Analyzer scores pipeline cost by workflow, team, and trigger — surfaces the most expensive pipelines and whether they earn their cost.

 View pipeline cost analysis →